sobatorinanban/dockerfile-generator-for-nclsims/README.md

 Before executing the main program (dockerfile-generator.py), you can modify several template files.
 If you want to change how often the simulator runs (the default period is 20 min), do the following: edit `crontab` file with and editor.
 The newline code is LF.

 ## Use (Generating Dockerfiles)
 Run dockerfile-generator.py by `python ./dockerfile-generator.py`.
 Then, follow the instructions to enter infomation for the configuration.
-At this time, if the simulator type is set to SFC, you can enter additional settings for CCR.
+If the simulator type is set to SFC, you can enter additional settings for CCR.
+In this case, you need to modifiy the config file.
+Place the config file (like `xxx.properties`) and cpecify the directory by following the instructions in the main program.